Remacemide: FPL 12495

 Much of remacemide's effect in vivo is thought to be caused by the desglycine derivative FPL 12495 (±).

 FPL 12495 (±) binds specifically and non-competitively to NMDAR.
 Its effect on maximal electroconvulsive shock is more potent than remacemide.
-The S isomer (FPL 12859) is even more potent than the racemic mixture, while the R isomer is less potent than the racemate.
+The S isomer (FPL 12859) is the more potent isomer.

 FPL 12495 is sometimes referred to as ARL 12495AA.

 Other metabolites

 FPL 15053

 FPL 15053 is the N- of remacemide, and exhibits modest binding to NMDAR and modest effects on convulsions and mortality in test mice and rats.

 FPL 14331 and FPL 14465

 FPL 14331 and FPL 14465 are the p- of remacemide, and they exhibit some efficacy against maximal electroconvulsive shock after i.p. and i.v. dosing.

 FPL 15455

 FPL 15455 is an oxoacetate metabolite of remacemide, but has no demonstrated biological activity.

 FPL 14991 and FPL 14981

 FPL 14991 and FPL 14981 are both β- of remacemide, and they display modest efficacy against maximal electroconvulsive shock in mice.
 However FPL 14981 and not FPL 14991 prevents NMDLA-induced convulsions and mortality in mice.